 Freeman status - how it is conferred

-The general advice given ot councils is contained in Section 249(5) of the Local Government Act 1972.
-It states that a council may admit "persons of distinction and persons who have in the opinion of the Council, rendered eminent services to the borough" as Honorary Freeman or in the case of HM Services Units, Freedom of the Borough.
+The general advice given to councils is contained in Section 249(5) of the Local Government Act 1972.
+It states that a council may admit "persons of distinction and persons who have in the opinion of the council, rendered eminent services to the borough" as Honorary Freeman or in the case of HM Services Units, Freedom of the Borough.

 The resolution must be passed by not less than two-thirds of the members at a meeting of the council specially convened for the purpose with notice of the object.